aacater/ebml_parser/README.md

 - test files

     - the test files are the mkv files that the parser is tested with
+    - the parer output is put in a .txt of the same name as the .mkv file

 - hex_dump.c and hexdump.txt
 	- hex dump of test1.mkv to verify that parser is working properly

 - output.txt
 	- where the parser prints the parsed data to
 	- currently example output of parsed data from test1.mkv

+## Difficulties that we encountered
+- endianness
+	- Our computers are little endian while data is stored in big endian.
+This was confusing at first because we had read the write data but it was printing the wrong thing

+- printing data properly
+	- this was annoyingly difficult.
+The program kept printing data as ASCI/unicode when we didn't want it.

+- CreateFileMapping/MapViewOfFile
+	- For some reason when the shared_ptr deconstructor/deleter is called then it tries to read from one byte before the pointer.
+This causes a read violation.
+We got around this by defining our own deleter and not actually deallocating anything.
+This seems intentional for some reason but we have no idea why.
+This is something todo with CreateFileMapping or MapViewOfFile because when malloc is used everything works correctly.

+- test7.mkv
+	- This file has random garbage data in it and our parser fails to parse it correctly.
+The other 7 files are parsed properly.
+We need more error checking to be able to parse random data.

 ## Some Potential Security Implications
 Since our current program reads the file into a buffer, if the file being read exceeds the possible buffer size, the file could potentially overwrite other data in memory.
 To avoid this, a maximum buffer size could be specified, allowing for a first buffer to be used until the maximum buffer size is reached, and then store the rest in a second buffer once the first buffer is done.

+Side note: We tried parsing a large video file (8 GB).
+However for some reason the fileSize (found using code below) is only shown as ~1.7GB.
+It is not always exactly the same size.
+We had no problems allocating that amount of memory.

+    file.seekg(0, file.end);
+    fileSize = file.tellg();